Election Commission to showcase its all-in-one app to State Election Commissions, with offer of developing version for them

-Election Commission of India (ECI) sources recently said the poll body is likely to showcase its all-in-one ECINET app to State Election Commissions (SECs) this month, with the offer of developing versions for them as well.
+The Election Commission is likely to showcase its all-in-one ECINET app to State Election Commissions (SECs) this month, with the offer of developing versions for them as well, EC sources said.

-The EC had announced on February 4 that it would host a national conference of State Election Commissioners in New Delhi on February 24.
+The EC had on February 4 announced that it will host a national conference of State Election Commissioners in the Capital on February 24.
 The last such conference was held in 1999, it said.

-On the agenda are “discussion sessions on electoral laws on elector eligibility of the States/UTs, technological interventions spearheaded by the ECI, such as the recently launched ECINET digital platform and EVMs, amongst other topics,” the EC had said.
+On the agenda are “discussion sessions on electoral laws on elector eligibility of the States/UTs, technological interventions spearheaded by the EC such as the recently launched ECINET digital platform and EVMs amongst other topics”, the EC had said.

+The sources said a presentation on the ECINET app, which brings together the EC’s separate apps for voters, officers and candidates on one platform, has been planned for the SECs during the conference.
+The EC will offer help to the SECs to develop a similar platform for them, they said.

-The app has also been used for the ongoing SIR in 12 states and Union Territories (UTs), where, for the first time, centrally-generated notices were sent to electoral registration officers (EROs) via their log-ins on the ECINET/ERONET portal to hand over to electors.
-On January 22, the EC had said the app had been used to digitise 150 crore documents during the SIR, where all registered electors were asked to submit enumeration forms and documents in order to prove their eligibility.
+The app was also used for the ongoing SIR in 12 States/UTs, where for the first time centrally generated notices were sent to electoral registration officers (EROs) via their log-ins on the ECINET/ERONET portal to hand over to electors.

+The CEC said the app had been used to digitise 150 crore documents during the SIR exercise, where all registered electors were asked to submit enumeration forms and documents in order to prove their eligibility.

-While the ECI conducts elections to the offices of President and Vice-President, Parliament, State Assemblies and State Legislative Councils, the SECs conduct elections for the panchayat and municipal corporations in their respective states.
-The ECI and SECs work independently of each other, as per the Constitution, with different methods and rules for polling and preparation of electoral rolls.
+While the Election Commission conducts elections to the offices of President and Vice-President, Parliament, State Assemblies and State Legislative Councils, the SECs conduct panchayat and municipal corporation elections in their respective states.
+The EC and SECs work independently of each other, with different methods and rules for polling and preparation of electoral rolls.

-The ECI’s conference comes at a time when two Bills providing for simultaneous elections to the Lok Sabha and state assemblies are pending before Parliament.
-A government-appointed high-level committee under former President Ram Nath Kovind had recommended in 2024 that elections to the Lok Sabha and state assemblies should be synchronised first, and in the second phase, local body elections should be held within 100 days of that.
+The EC’s conference comes at a time when two Bills providing for simultaneous elections to the Lok Sabha and State Assemblies are pending before Parliament.
+A government-appointed high-level committee under former President Ram Nath Kovind had recommended in 2024 that elections to the Lok Sabha and State Assemblies should be synchronised first and in the second phase, local body elections should be held within 100 days of that.
 The Bills brought by the government in December 2024, however, did not make provisions for including local body elections in the simultaneous polls for now.

 Damini Nath is an Assistant Editor with the national bureau of The Indian Express.
 She covers the housing and urban affairs and Election Commission beats.
 She has 11 years of experience as a reporter and sub-editor.
 Before joining The Indian Express in 2022, she was a reporter with The Hindu’s national bureau covering culture, social justice, housing and urban affairs and the Election Commission.